dario-vega/demo-lab-baggage/Instructions.md

 Click on your Profile -> User Settings.
 On the bottom left, click on Auth Tokens.
 Click on Generate Token.

-Provide a discription and then hit Generate Token.
+Provide a description and then hit Generate Token.
 This will generate a token. **Make sure to copy the token and save it for future steps**.

 ## Step 3.
 Create a VCN with Internet Connectivity (VCN Wizard) - vcn_nosql_demos